Mat-Longinow/100-days-of-code/100_days_of_code_docs/log.md

 #### Thoughts:
 Stuck, stuck, stuck.
 Can't get the text to send from another linked module even though the same code executes within the root app.js file.
 But man am I having fun!

+### Day 4: Feb 25th, 2020

+#### Today's Progress
+- Built out the text conversation back and forth to take in parameters
+- Store parameters in a separate file to be referenced
+- Fixed bug with Twilio, needed to have the headers and stuff set at the bottom of each message

+#### Thoughts:
+So fun!
+It's amazing to see tangible results like having a text conversation that responds back to you according to what you tell it.